 The scaled panel weights for the original and top-up members in NIDS-CRAM Wave 3 are calculated analogously.
 The weights reflect the change in design weights due to increased sampling from most strata and are scaled to ensure that the weights of all individuals who either successfully completed the NIDS-CRAM Wave 3 interview, or who failed to complete the Wave 3 interview due to moving overseas or dying between NIDS Wave 5 and NIDS-CRAM Wave 3, will add up to the same population total as the NIDS Wave 5 sample.
-Note that for original sample members we know whether individuals died or emigrated between NIDS Wave 5 and NIDS-CRAM Wave 1, between

-Wave 1 and 2 or between Wave 2 and 3; whereas for top-up sample members we only know whether this occurred between NIDS Wave 5 and NIDS-CRAM Wave 3.
+Note that for original sample members we know whether individuals died or emigrated between NIDS Wave 5 and NIDS-CRAM Wave 1, between Wave 1 and 2 or between Wave 2 and 3; whereas for top-up sample members we only know whether this occurred between NIDS Wave 5 and NIDS-CRAM Wave 3.

-The scaled panel weights for Wave 2, Wave 3 (original sample members only) and Wave 4 (both including and excluding original sample members) are calculated to ensure that all individuals who either successfully completed the Wave t interview (where t indicates 1, 2 or 3), or who failed to complete the interview due to moving overseas or dying between Waves t - 1 and Wave t, will have the same population total as the Wave t - 1 population total (which excludes those who died or moved overseas between Waves t and t - 1).
-This is achieved by iteratively using the scaled weights for Wave t to estimate the number of people who died between Wave t - 1 and t, and then using this estimate to calculate the population total for Wave t.
-This population total is then used to calculate the scaled weights for Wave t + 1.
+The scaled panel weights for Wave 2, Wave 3 (original sample members only) and Wave 4 and 5 (both including and excluding original sample members) are calculated to ensure that all individuals who either successfully completed the Wave t interview (where t indicates 1, 2, 3 or 4), or who failed to complete the interview due to moving overseas or dying between Waves t-1 and Wave t-1 and Wave t-1 population total (which excludes those who died or moved overseas between Waves t-1).
+This is achieved by iteratively using the scaled weights for Wave t-1 and t-1, and then using this estimate to calculate the population total for Wave t-1.
+This population total is then used to calculate the scaled weights for Wave t-1.